masmawi/MultiCloud/README.md

 Engage with technical subject matter experts who can help demonstrate how to solve your challenges with a variety of approaches using Azure technologies.

 # Workshops
-There will be 3 workshops from IaaS, PaaS to Kubernetes deployment
+There will be three workshops from IaaS, PaaS to Kubernetes deployment

 ## Workshop 1
 Infrastructure as a Service - In this workshop we will create;